 The loads attached to the inverter output will directly operate from the external AC power line independently of the inverter on/off status.
 If the inverter is left on (standby mode), the built-in bypass relay will automatically cycle back and forth between inverter and external power modes depending on the availability of the external AC power line.
-If the AC limit is set to zero amps, there will be no current available and the charger will not operate, but bypass will still function.
-This fault will self-recover when the setting is changed to >0.

-NOTE: If the AC load is short-circuited while in bypass mode, an internal fault may occur.
+NOTE: If the AC load is short-circuited while in bypass mode, the inverter/charger may experience an internal fault.